twolfson/if-i-were-to-build-a-startup-web-app/README.md

     - Monolith vs not

 ## Introduction
 I've provided [context for why this exists][] the bottom of this README, but that's not why you're here.

 Let's dig in.

-[context for why this exists]: TODO
+[context for why this exists]: README.md#context

 ## Stage 0: MVP product without web app
 The